GameJs/gamejs/README.md

 Your application should now transparently load the single modules instead of the bundle.

-For the following features, RingoJs must be installed on your system:
+For the following features to work, RingoJs must be installed on your system:

     $ ./create-jsdoc.sh     # render the API to the folder docs/api
     $ ./run-unit-tests.sh   # run the GameJs unit tests